-When we start learning a programming language, the Data type is the most important thing we need to know to start coding in that language.
+When we start learning a programming language, the C++ data types is the most important thing we need to know to start coding in that language.

 In C++, there are three types of data: